 How Can Electrification Reduce Emissions?

-In the United States, over 70 percent of electricity is currently generated using zero- or low-carbon fuels (36 percent is from nuclear energy and renewables, and 35 percent is from natural gas, which emits the least carbon dioxide of any fossil fuel when burned).
+In the United States, over 40 percent of electricity is currently generated using zero-carbon fuels such as nuclear energy and renewables, and 35 percent is generated from natural gas, which emits the least carbon dioxide of any fossil fuel when burned.
 Consequently, technologies that use electricity as a fuel source result in lower carbon dioxide emissions on average than those that use fossil fuels directly.
-Additionally, the electricity grid is expected to become even cleaner over time as many state policies (such as Renewable Portfolio Standards) aim to increase the amount of electricity generated by renewable sources.
-Thus, the benefits associated with electrification will likely grow in the future as electricity generation becomes less carbon-intensive.
+Additionally, the electricity grid is expected to become even cleaner over time as many state policies (such as Renewable Portfolio Standards) aim to increase the amount of electricity generated by zero-carbon sources.
+Therefore, the benefits associated with electrification will likely grow in the future as electricity generation becomes less carbon intensive.

 If policymakers seek to decarbonize the transportation, building, and industrial sectors, replacing fossil fuels with electricity may also be one of the only technologically viable options.
-Several methods are available for decarbonizing the electricity sector, but other sectors have far fewer options available for significantly reducing emissions (read about different options for reducing emissions in each sector here).
+Several methods are available for decarbonizing the electricity sector, but other sectors have far fewer options available for significantly reducing emissions aside from electrification (read about different options for reducing emissions in each sector here).
 For example, many alternative transportation fuels (such as biodiesel and ethanol) are cleaner than gasoline, but they still emit carbon dioxide and other conventional air pollutants when burned.
 Hydrogen, another alternative fuel, does not produce emissions but is very expensive and requires electricity to make.
-Transitioning from fossil-fuel technologies to electric technologies in non-power sectors would allow policymakers to focus on decarbonizing the electrical grid—a task that may be far more feasible than attempting to decarbonize each sector separately.
+Transitioning to electric technologies, which emit no emissions at the point of use, would transfer most emissions to the power sector.
+This would allow policymakers to focus on decarbonizing the electrical grid to reduce emissions, rather than focusing on myriad pathways like vehicle fuel efficiency requirements.
+Focusing on electrical grid decarbonization may be far more feasible than attempting to decarbonize each sector separately.

 Electrification of the Transportation Sector